 Hardly any other topic exudes the same fascination for mankind as outer space.
 The adventure of space travel and the conquest of space are among the greatest events in our history.
 After man has been in space and landed on the moon, the next step was to establish a space station designed to orbit planets.
 The aim was to stay in space for longer periods of time and to conduct a variety of scientific experiments and programmes, including observations of the Earth and the universe and studies of human physiology and biology.
 Space continues to harbour many secrets for those of us on Earth, and we never fail to be amazed when authentic records from cosmonauts and astronauts reach the Earth.

-Auktionshaus Felzmann is now to auction the diary of Soviet cosmonaut Anatoly Nikolayevich Berezovoy written during his time in space in 1982.
+In the spirits of it Auktionshaus Felzmann auctioned the diary of Soviet cosmonaut Anatoly Nikolayevich Berezovoy written during his time in space in 1982.

 On 13 May 1982, 51st pilot and commander Anatoly Nikolayevich Berezovoy – together with flight engineer Valentin Lebedev – flew on Soyuz T-5 on the first mission to the Soviet space station Salyut 7.
 They returned to Earth on 10 December 1982, having spent exactly 211 days in zero gravity, breaking the existing record for the longest time spent in space.
 In his diary, Berezovoy recorded his thoughts, feelings and experiences over 92 pages.